 Do the implications of this technique extend toward the therapy (or diagnosis) of a particular disease, disability, or challenge?
 How so?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
-Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).
+Petr Cigler: Gold has been extensively studied material due to its stable chemical property, facile synthesis, and biocompatibility.
+AuNCs have an extremely high surface-to-volume ratio and abundance of reactive groups allows for further surface modification.
+Therefore, it can be envisaged that the combination of intense photoluminescence properties and conjugation with biomolecules (ex. folate, biotin, antibodies etc.) will allow for the in vitro detection of low-concentration analytes, biosensing, cell labeling, and bioimaging.

 Are there any specific areas of research that this method could provide insight into?